microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/privilegedrole_selfactivate.md

 # privilegedRole: selfActivate

+>**Note:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

 Activate the role that is assigned to the requestor.

-APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
-Use of these APIs in production applications is not supported.
-As of As of December 2018, this API is no longer supported and should not be used.
+>**Note:** Effective December 2018, this API will no longer be supported and should not be used.
 Use the [Create PrivilegedRoleAssignmentRequest](privilegedroleassignmentrequest_post.md) instead.

 ## Permissions